dannyweeks/dannyweeks.com/source/_posts/2016-03-08-dream-muse-setlist.md

 ## WHAT!
 NO KoC?!

-This has to be address as I think the majority of people would have it as their finale.
+This has to be addressed as I think the majority of people would have it as their finale.
 I feel like it has become a bit cliché that the setlist ends on Knights of Cydonia and everyone has a good old fashioned mosh.
 I love the song but would like to see a different end to the show if I had my way.

 ## What would you change?
 It's tough because there isn't a song I dislike so choosing the ones I would want at a gig is what I have gone for.